Book cover

 Ogni qual volta qualcuno de’ miei amici o conoscenti dimostrava d’aver perduto il senno fino al punto di venire da me per qualche consiglio o suggerimento, mi stringevo nelle spalle, socchiudevo gli occhi e gli rispondevo:

-Io mi chiamo Mattia Pascal.—
+— Io mi chiamo Mattia Pascal.

+— Grazie, caro.
 Questo lo so.

-E ti par poco?—
+— E ti par poco?

+Non pareva molto, per dir la verità, neanche a me.
 Ma ignoravo allora che cosa volesse dire il non sapere neppur questo, il non poter più rispondere, cioè, come prima, all’occorrenza:

-But I didn't realize then what it meant not to know even this, the inability to respond, as before, to the need.
+It didn't seem much, to be honest, even to me.
+But I didn't realize then what it meant to not even know this, to no longer be able to respond, as before, when necessary:

-Io mi chiamo Mattia Pascal.—
+— Io mi chiamo Mattia Pascal.

 Qualcuno vorrà bene compiangermi (costa così poco), immaginando l’atroce cordoglio d’un disgraziato, al quale avvenga di scoprire tutt’a un tratto che...